-Males and transgender females between the age of 8 and 12 who are English language-dominant may be eligible to participate.
+Males and transgender females between the ages of 8-12 years of age who are English Language dominant may be eligible to participate.

 What will happen in the study?

-If the individual qualifies and decides to be in this research study, the doctoral candidate will come to your community for one visit to complete the cognitive testing with your child.
+f the individual qualifies and decides to be in this research study, the Doctoral Candidate will meet via Skype for Business to complete the cognitive testing with your child online.

 The following is a list of some of the study procedures that will happen during the study: